Insuring your Christmas

 If a thief has been given easy access to goods, for instance, a new toolset in an unlocked shed, or a door left open to receive guests, you’re unlikely to be covered for something that’s stolen.
 Take extra care to secure your possessions, as December, in particular, can represent rich pickings for criminals taking advantage of longer evenings and expensive gifts.

-If you’re not clear about anything on your insurance policy, talk to your Insurance Account Executive at your local FUW Insurance office to give you some clarity.
-Contact details on the right.
+If you’re not clear about anything on your insurance policy, contact to your Insurance Account Executive at your local FUW Insurance office to give you some clarity.